 There is no city in the world quite like Seattle.
-Whether you’re a local or visiting for a few days, there is an undeniable rush that comes from taking in all the scenes of the extraordinary city surrounded by water and towering pine trees, everywhere.
-And while some people first think of iconic Seattle institutions like the Mariners or Starbucks or Nordstrom, what you really need to know is that the gastronomic scene here is bursting with incredible Seattle restaurants and it’s unquestionably one that cannot be missed.
+Whether you’re a local or visiting for a few days, there is an undeniable rush that comes from taking in all the scenes of the extraordinary city surrounded by water and towering pine trees.
+And while some people first think of iconic Seattle institutions like the Mariners or Starbucks or Nordstrom, what you really need to know is that the gastronomic scene here is bursting with incredible Seattle restaurants and it’s one that absolutely cannot be missed.
 We hope you enjoy our collection of the best Seattle restaurants, categorized by genre, so that next time you’re eating your way through the Emerald City, you won’t miss a beat.

 SEE ALSO: 15 BEST PIKE PLACE MARKET RESTAURANTS AND SMALL BITES

 15. Burger: 8 oz.
 Burger

 If you need to get your burger fix in Seattle, start with one of our favorite Seattle restaurants, 8 oz.
 Burger.
 Specializing in incredible gourmet burgers, we love coming here to satisfy all of our bun and patty cravings.
 8 oz.
 Burger serves delicious, juicy hamburgers cooked to perfection (nothing worse than an overcooked burger), and our go-to order is “The 8 oz.”, a house blend beef patty served with arugula, balsamic onions, bacon, Beecher’s flagship cheddar, and truffle aioli on a delicious brioche bun.
 Garlic truffle fries on the side are a must.